skienzmatishun/rippreport/content/p/notice/index.md

 - freaky-friday
 authors:
 - admin
-alttags: A bald eagle holds a metal key in its beak next to two silver door deadbolts
+alttags: A bald eagle holds a metal key in its beak next to two silver sealed door deadbolts
 related_articles:
 - slug: mia
   title: M.I.A.